Skirmish of Alness: Background

-The conflict
+Conflict

 Mackenzie of Seaforth on hearing of this gathering that opposed him was determined to disperse it.
 He had been joined by Sir Donald MacDonald, chief of the Clan MacDonald of Sleat, as well as a number of other clans and proceeded to Alness.
 Mackenzie’s force consisted of 3000 men.
 With this superior force he bore down upon the Earl of Sutherland's camp at Alness.
 According to one contemporary account, on hearing of the much larger force that opposed them the Earl of Sutherland and Lord Reay retreated to Bonar Bridge with 40 men leaving the rest to make their own way.
 Only one person died in this encounter.
 However, Munro of Foulis did not desert his men.
 The Munros who had also been left behind later marched back to Foulis Castle which had been garrisoned and fortified by Munro’s father (Sir Robert Munro, 5th Baronet, the blind baron).
 A force from the Clan Grant who were on their way to support the Earl of Sutherland's force turned back and did not arrive, even though they may have evened the numbers on each side.

-A council of war
+Council of war

 A council of war was held between the leaders of the two sides in which the Earl of Sutherland and Lord Reay decided that due to their enemy's superior numbers it would not be wise to fight.
 However, Munro of Foulis and his cousin George Munro, 3rd of Newmore were up for fighting.
 Munro of Newmore apparently protested that although the enemy was superior in numbers that it was still their business to fight them because they might have a chance of beating them, and if not they would still be able to "scatter" them.
 In a letter from Thomas Robertson in Inverness, dated 30 January 1716, the writer says that Mackenzie of Seaforth demanded hostages to ensure that the Earl of Sutherland and Munro of Foulis would not trouble his lands while he was absent in the south.
 In the end the pro government clans marched off back to their homes.